 A separate legal entity could improve independence in appearance but would add costs.
 Such additional costs could be lessened if IFAC would continue to assume its present support functions.
-Many solutions are possible.
-IFAC could create a subsidiary to support the standard setting Board(s) or a foundation.
+Many solutions are possible which should be worked out when the target model will be clarified.

-23.- Are there other areas in which the board could make process improvements - if so what are they?
+23. Are there other areas in which the board could make process improvements - if so what are they?

-We are very doubtful as to whether the new model would improve timeliness and relevance of standards.
-Standard setting takes time, especially because it requires consultations whether public or targeted on the exposure drafts of standards but also on the strategy and work programs of the Boards.
-Appropriate consultation is key to a good standards setting model.
+Standard setting takes time, we can see that from all the other standards setters (PCAOB, IASB...), especially because it requires consultations, whether public or targeted, on the exposure drafts of standards but also on the strategy and work programs of the Boards.
+Appropriate consultation is key to a good standard setting model.
 It would therefore be harmful and not in the public interest to cut consultation time.

-An appropriate staff in sufficient number and a more condensed Board with fewer Board members could help speed up the process, but by experience if a standard takes too long a time to be revised or established, the root cause is generally the lack of an appropriate definition or consensus on the objectives of revising or setting a new standard.
-Without a proper consensus and clarity on the objectives, the standard is usually reexposed and can take years to be issued.
+An appropriate staff in sufficient number and a more condensed Board with fewer Board members may help speed up the process, but by experience if a standard takes too long a time to be revised or established, the root cause is generally the lack of an appropriate definition or consensus on the objectives of revising or setting a new standard.
+Without a proper consensus and clarity on the objectives, the standard is usually re-exposed and can take years to be issued.